From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems: Flow Planner

-The set $\mathcal{Z}$ has decision variables of all robots.
-Since the robot can only choose one path at a time, we need to introduce the constraint, which means that the $n$th robot can only choose one path from the set $\mathcal{P}^{(n)}_{\text{next}}(t)$.
+where $\mathcal{N}$ represents the set of all robots.
+Since each robot must select exactly one path at any given time, we impose the following constraint: To model the collective path selection behavior across all robots, we define the union of all path sets as: